Pacismo/Pacismo.github.io/_pages/about.md

 author: Francisco Santana
 ---

 Hello!
-I am Francisco Santana, a computer scientist with experience in writing code using C, C++, C#, and Rust!
-If you wish to follow me somewhere, or want to see what I've been up to, check out my social media!

-I am currently a freshman studying my computer science major in Amherst, MA, and am planning on doing some game development with the skills I have acquired over my years learning to program.
-I plan on adding a portfolio to my website and putting some of the projects I have worked on in my free time or whatever research opportunities I have taken.
+My name is Francisco Santana.
+I am a Computer Science major at the College of Information and Computer Science at UMass Amherst.
+I am currently set to graduate in the Spring semester of 2024.

-I used to live in Brunei (January 2016 - July 2021) and studied at JIS throughout my stay.
-I did the IGCSEs and IB there, and am grateful for the experience.
+I used to study at Jerudong International School in Brunei (from January 2016 - July 2021), doing my GCSEs and IB courses there.

-I enjoy gaming, reading, hiking, and programming in my free time.
-One day, I hope to do some video essays on a variety of topics, including reviews for video games and books, or even tutorials for a variety of things I do.
+I enjoy gaming, hiking, and reading in my free time.
+I am currently proficient at C, C++, C#, Rust, Java, and TypeScript/JavaScript.
-I will update this site with new blog posts and a variety of content as time progresses.

-I am currently not open for contract work or commissions.